alenhuang1/points-intern/README.md

 ### Prerequisites

-Download and install Python from the official website: python.org.
+- Download and install latest version of Python from the official website: python.org
-Install the latest version of Python.
+- Download Postman from the official website: postman.com/downloads/

 ### Installation